mweel1/usa_high_level/grants/personal-profile/index.md

 5. Authorizing and storing keys to government services to allow operating systems to interact with government services.
 6. Storing keys to login into domains and native applications.

+# Business Servers

+Once a personal profile is setup and a user is logged into the operating system, different business profiles can be attached to the operating system.
+This is done by entering the business URL.
+If the personal profile exists in the business personal profiles category an confirmation request is sent to the personal profile to acknowledge the association of the business and the personal profile.

 # Sizing Information

 Standards will be create to receive scans of the entire body, where the marketplace and can use it to manufacture and sell goods.